Global Header

 4. Browser history: The favicons in your browsing history make it easier to identify websites you’ve previously visited.
 If you have a long browsing list, an easy-to-recognize favicon is essential to help you find what you need.

-What is favicon size and format?
+What is the size and format of a favicon image?

 Different browsers and devices use different favicon sizes, so it’s best to create multiple sizes for compatibility.